Documents That Define American Governance

 The Declaration does not create law.
 It does not establish procedures or institutions.
 What it does is more foundational: it defines the standard against which all government action is measured.

-It is the rationale behind the entire system.
+It is the rationale behind the entire system of American constitutional governance.
 Without it, the Constitution is a technical document stripped of purpose.
 With it, the Constitution becomes a structure built to protect something specific: individual liberty grounded in rights that no government created and no government can legitimately eliminate.

 The Mechanism for Controlling Power

-If the Declaration explains why government exists, the Constitution explains how to build a government without allowing it to become dangerous.
+If the Declaration explains why government exists, the Constitution explains how to construct a government without allowing it to become dangerous.

 That is the real problem the Constitution addresses.
 Not how to create authority.
 How to contain it once it exists.

-The Founders had direct experience with centralized power operating without constraint.
-That experience shaped every structural decision embedded in the Constitution.
+The framers had direct experience with centralized power operating without constraint.
+That experience shaped every structural decision embedded in the document.
 They understood that power, once established, does not naturally impose limits on itself.
-External limits must be built into the architecture.
+External limits must be built into the architecture before the institution is operational, not added as an afterthought once power has consolidated.

-So the Constitution does something deliberate and unusual.
+The Constitution does something deliberate and structurally disciplined.
 It constructs a government and simultaneously places that government inside a system designed to restrain it.

 The Constitution as an Operating System

-A persistent misreading treats the Constitution as a statement of ideals.
-It is not.
+A persistent misreading treats the Constitution as a statement of ideals or aspirational values.
+It is neither.
 It is a functional operating system that defines what powers exist, who holds them, how they are separated, how conflicts between them are resolved, and what falls outside the scope of granted authority entirely.

-That last category carries particular importance.
-The boundary of what is not permitted is where most of the real institutional tension has developed over time.
+That final category carries particular importance.
+The boundary of what is not permitted is where most of the real institutional tension has developed over the course of American history, and where the most consequential legal and political disputes continue to concentrate.

 Enumerated Powers